 Tavern is a Suzanne Goin restaurant, and unmistakably so: There's the signature olive tree gracing the main dining room, the elegant yet understated aesthetic (Tavern’s interior design comes courtesy Jeffrey Alan Marks) and, of course, the menu.
 Like Goin's other restaurants (Lucques, AOC), you'll find flavorful, market-driven California-Mediterranean dishes here: The arugula salad ($14) is peppered with citrus segments of blood orange and tangerine.
 And English peas and its tendrils—popping up at farmers markets across town for a short season—will make its way onto a plate of beautiful, herb ricotta gnocchi ($25), or pureed into a soup with mint oil ($11).
 If you live on the Westside and your parents are in town, or if you're a Brentwood lady who likes to lunch, Tavern fits the bill quite nicely; though, if you’ve been following Goin for a while, you’ll sooner return to Lucques, where the dishes are bolder and more exemplary, if not downright inspiring.

-Eat this: The menu changes with the season, but you can’t go wrong with any of the restaurant's excellent salads to start.
-Former Wood & Vine chef Gavin Mills recently joined Tavern as its chef de cuisine, so order to his strengths in meats and butchery: Pork from a ReRide Ranch heritage pig ($32), say, or the charcuterie plate ($14) at the bar.
+Eat this: Chef Amy Deaderick's menu changes with the season, but you can’t go wrong with any of the restaurant's excellent salads to start.
+There is also a pork from a ReRide Ranch heritage pig ($34), say, or the charcuterie plate ($16) at the bar.

 Drink this: Goin's business partner and wine director Caroline Styne puts together an impressive book of wines, with a good number of offerings from California and France.
 The cocktail program, too, is strong, if pricey; try Mexican Lollipop ($14), with Agavales tequila, apple juice, sugar, tamarind and salt.